MucusMerchant/AeroBing-Firmware/lib/shart/README.md

 - radio communication protocol
 - switched to SDFat, faster sd library
 ### Version 1.0
-- TODO (done): a clear distinction in config between usb mode and radio mode (for both sending and receiving packets)
+- clear distinction in config between usb mode and radio mode (for both sending and receiving packets)
+- switched to lsm6dso32 6dof IMU, reduced sensor packet size by 8 bytes
+    - Shart passes RAW data (int16_t) to the ground station.
+Python now handles conversion from raw to actual data (we will refer to the _read() function at https://github.com/adafruit/Adafruit_LSM6DS/blob/master/Adafruit_LSM6DSO32.cpp).
+    - IMU is no longer self-calibrating
+- Switched from BMP388 to BMP390
-- TODO: improve timekeeping (switch to uint64_t, calibrate before transmit, etc.)
+- TODO: improve timekeeping (switch to uint64_t, calibration procedure, etc.)
-- TODO: implement way to receive commands
+- implemented way to receive commands for start and stop
-- TODO: write logs to SD card to indicate errors/sensor status info (can also be bitmask built into sensor packet)
+- added status bitmap to the status packet, bits set to 1 when that component is good, 0 otherwise
 - TODO: detect and log when radio disconnects
-- TODO: we currently lose a lot of packets in wireless mode. reduce packet size or datarate (or increase radio transmission speed at cost of signal integrity)
-- TODO: replace icm20948 with lsm6dO32
-    - Shart will pass RAW data (int16_t) to the ground station.
-Python will handle conversion from raw to actual data (we will refer to the _read() function at https://github.com/adafruit/Adafruit_LSM6DS/blob/master/Adafruit_LSM6DSO32.cpp).
-    - This switch is a significant leap of faith: we are doing our own IMU calibration now
-    - Take temperature into account (?)